 Takeaways

-The FCC released a draft Third Report and Order that would expand the scope of its equipment authorization and Covered List rules to, among other things, prohibit authorization of radio frequency (RF) devices containing logic-bearing components produced by covered entities if, had the device itself been produced by the covered entity, it would have been prohibited from obtaining authorization.
+• The FCC adopted a Third Report and Order expanding the scope of its restrictions on Covered List equipment to, among other things, prohibit the authorization of radio frequency (RF) devices containing logic-bearing components produced by covered entities, where, had the device itself been produced by the covered entity, it would have been prohibited from obtaining an equipment authorization.

-An accompanying Third Further Notice of Proposed Rulemaking seeks comment on additional measures, including bifurcating the Covered List; requiring Software Bill of Materials (SBOM) and Hardware Bill of Materials (HBOM) disclosures; and expanding the equipment authorization ban to include all components produced by covered entities.
+• An accompanying Third Further Notice of Proposed Rulemaking seeks comment on additional measures, including bifurcating the Covered List; requiring detailed Bills of Material disclosures; requiring registration of Supplier’s Declarations of Conformity (SDoC); expanding the equipment authorization ban to include all components produced by covered entities; and adopting streamlined procedures to revoke equipment authorizations.

-The Federal Communications Commission (FCC) kicked off America’s 250thwith a burst of national security-related items released prior to the July Fourth holiday, including a draft Third Report and Order and Third Further Notice of Proposed Rulemaking (the Order and the Further Notice, respectively) that builds on the agency’s ongoing efforts to expand the reach of its equipment authorization and Covered List rules.
-Up for consideration at the FCC’s July 22 open meeting, the Order as currently drafted would (1) close what the FCC refers to as the “component part loophole” to its Covered List rules; (2) require online marketplaces to display the FCC ID and compliance information statements at the point of sale; (3) require full certification for any modification or permissive change made by an entity identified on the Covered List; and (4) adopt a definition of “critical infrastructure” as used in the Covered List context.
+At its July 22 Open Meeting, the Federal Communications Commission (FCC) adopted a Third Report and Order and Third Further Notice of Proposed Rulemaking (the Order and the Further Notice, respectively) that builds on the agency’s ongoing efforts to expand the scope of its equipment authorization and Covered List rules.
+The adopted Order adopts several clarifications and provides for rules that (1) close a “component part loophole” to the Covered List; (2) require online marketplaces to display the FCC ID at the point of sale; (3) require full certification for any modification or permissive change made by an entity identified on the Covered List; and (4) define “critical infrastructure,” as used in the Covered List context.

-The draft item also offers several clarifications and seeks comment on a number of measures intended to target what the FCC identifies as additional loopholes in the current framework, enhance the agency’s enforcement capabilities and refine its Covered List rules in light of other recently adopted changes.
+The Further Notice seeks comment on several measures intended to target additional “loopholes” the FCC has identified in the current framework, thereby enhancing the agency’s enforcement capabilities and further refining its Covered List rules in light of other recently adopted changes.

 Closing the “Component Part Loophole”

-The Order would do just that: prohibit authorization of logic-bearing hardware components produced by covered entities and devices containing such components if, had the device itself been produced by the covered entity, it would have been prohibited from obtaining authorization.
-Notably, this prohibition would apply only with respect to logic-bearing components produced by covered entities, and not to logic-bearing components produced by non-covered entities who produce covered equipment (i.e., foreign-produced UAS, UAS critical components, and routers).
+The instant Order adopts this proposal, extending the prohibition to include logic-bearing hardware components produced by covered entities and devices containing such components where, had the device itself been produced by the covered entity, it would have been prohibited from obtaining an equipment authorization.
+Notably, this prohibition applies only with respect to logic-bearing components produced by covered entities, and not to logic-bearing components produced by non-covered entities who produce covered equipment (i.e., foreign producers of UAS, UAS critical components, or commercial routers).

-The Order would also task the FCC’s Office of Engineering and Technology with responding to “questions as to what sort of components meet this definition” and providing further clarification.
-The FCC concluded that such components pose many of the same national security risks as equipment produced directly by covered entities, due to their capability to execute instructions that enable surveillance, disruption and sabotage, accept firmware updates, and respond to remote signals to activate dormant code.
+The Order also tasks the FCC’s Office of Engineering and Technology with responding to any additional “questions as to what sort of components meet this definition” and providing further clarification where appropriate.
+In adopting this restriction, the FCC concluded that such components pose many of the same national security risks as equipment produced directly by covered entities given their capability to execute instructions that could enable surveillance, cause disruption or sabotage, accept firmware updates, and respond to remote signals that activate dormant code.

 New Obligations for Online Marketplaces

-The FCC’s rules prohibit the “marketing” of RF devices that lack a valid equipment authorization, with the term “marketing” broadly encompassing the sale, lease, advertising, importation, shipment, and distribution for the purpose of selling or leasing of such device.
-The Order would clarify that “distribution for the purpose of selling” covers the listing of RF equipment on an online marketplace if the online marketplace also engages in consignment, warehousing, inventory management, order processing, labelling, packaging, billing or fulfilment services—even if the equipment is sold by a third party—and that such online marketplaces are subject to FCC enforcement action if they market unauthorized devices.
+The FCC’s rules prohibit the “marketing” of RF devices that lack a valid equipment authorization.
+The term “marketing” broadly encompasses the sale, lease, advertising, importation, shipment, and distribution for the purpose of selling or leasing of such device.
+The Order concludes that “distribution for the purpose of selling” includes the listing of RF equipment on an online marketplace—even if the equipment is sold by a third party—if the online marketplace also engages in consignment, warehousing, inventory management, order processing, labelling, packaging, billing, or fulfilment services.

 Definition of Critical Infrastructure